edwinmeyer/contacts-api-service/README.md

 Comments and/or corrections are welcome.
 Please contact me at **`edwin@edwinmeyer.com`**.

 ## Licensing
 All code in the accompanying code repository is licensed under the terms of the MIT License, and any part may be freely incorporated into any software without charge or attribution.

-This README text is copyright &copy; 2017 Edwin Meyer Software Engineering.
-However it may be reproduced in whole without modification other than reformatting if the copyright legend is included.
+This README text is copyright &copy; 2017-2019 Edwin Meyer Software Engineering.
+However it may be reproduced in whole or in part if the copyright legend is included.
+_Note:_ Some code or text upon which this README is based may have different licensing terms.